dstaulcu/SplunkKOHelper/README.md

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap1.JPG)

 Transformations are drafted automatically and differences are displayed in windiff application.
-Note, if the transformation was not perfect, you can edit the right side file through windiff to fine tune changes.
+Note: If the auto-transformation was not perfect, you can edit the right side file through windiff to fine tune changes.

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap2.JPG)